albertstarfield/project-zephyrine/README.md

 >
 > **This product is not for you.**
 >
->This project aims to do mutual growth in intellect between the AI (Zephy) and the user (the human), moving beyond one-way passive consumption.
+>This project aims to do mutual symbiote growth in intellect and action between the AI (Zephy) and the user (the human), That's what makes us human, moving beyond one-way passive consumption.
->If your expectation is for an AI that instantly provides all answers without requiring your active involvement and development,
+>If your expectation is for an AI that instantly provides all answers without requiring your active involvement and development
 >
->**look somewhere else.
+>**Look somewhere else.
 You have been warned.**

 For more credibility on what we are talking refer to these papers, to get a grasp on what are we fighting against.